peteroupc/peteroupc.github.io/colorgen.md

  presentation more intuitive, but are not perception-based.
 - The [XYZ color model](#CIE_XYZ), [CIELAB](#CIELAB), and [CIELUV](#CIELUV) are color models
  based on human color perception.
-- [CMYK](#CMYK) is especially used to describe proportions of four specific ink kinds.
+- [CMYK](#CMYK) is especially used to describe proportions of four specific kinds of ink.
 - [Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>](#Y_prime_C_B_C_R) is especially used in video encoding.

 <a id=HSV></a>